iota-community/I3-IOTA/FacilitatorsGuide.md

 ### Devices

-Participants can choose between four devices built using Raspberry Pi.
-[AstroPiOTA](https://github.com/NelsonPython/AstroPiOTA) and [EnviroPhat](https://github.com/NelsonPython/EnviroPhat) are easy to build because you snap together two components.
+Step-by-step tutorials are provided for four devices.
+These devices are built by attaching sensors to a Raspberry Pi.
+[AstroPiOTA](https://github.com/NelsonPython/AstroPiOTA) and [EnviroPhat](https://github.com/NelsonPython/EnviroPhat) are easy to build because you snap one component called a "hat" onto the Pi.
 [CO2-TVOC](https://github.com/NelsonPython/CO2TVOC) requires connecting a few wires.
 [Autonomous Gardener](https://github.com/NelsonPython/AutoGardener) has multiple components with a more complex wiring scheme.

 ### Software